Florida Keys Hidden Beaches: Escape The Crowds At These Secret Spots

 Dry Tortugas National park beach Fort Jefferson

-The views of the turquoise waters are some of the best you’ll find in Florida Keys.
+The views of the turquoise waters are some of the best you’ll find in the Florida Keys.
 There are plenty of places to stretch out on the sand without laying out too close to other visitors.
 Due to how much wildlife is present, it’s also a great place to birdwatch.
-While taking a walk along the shore, there are many types of shells present to take home.
+While walking along the shore, many types of shells are present to take home.

 Inspired?
 Pin it!